Skip to content

 Fault Identifier Title Summary Solution Severity

-SPF-100 Policy - {rule} Operation sequence violates one or more properties in user-specified policy.
-Modify the application logic to satisfy all expected behaviors. {severity} as configured
+SPF-100 Policy - {policyName} Operation sequence violates one or more rules in user-specified policy.
+Modify the application logic to satisfy all expected behaviors. {severity} as specified in violation